 That is why the automotive sector is under scrutiny for the many defects in the vehicles that have led to recalls of parts that may cause a fire hazard in the fuel system as well as in the engine compartment.
 Both electrical and fuel-fed fires are often caused by defective design choices in the automobile or truck at issue.
 If it is established that the fire was caused by defective parts or design, the company is liable for the resulting injuries.

 People trapped inside a burning vehicle may be at risk of being injured, as the fire can reach the passenger cabin rapidly.
 People may develop serious illnesses, even before the fire spreads, due to toxic gases.

 While vehicle fires may result from accidents, many are the responsibility of a manufacturer, something which the attorney at The Law Offices of Sean M. Cleary believes is important for all residents of Miami to know.
 When it is the fault of the car manufacturer, a victim of a car fire can often seek legal recourse and financial compensation from the manufacturer for their negligence.

 As vehicle fires are mainly the result of traffic collisions or manufacturing defects, preventing them is rarely possible.
 However, certain measures can reduce the risks of being injured in such an event.
 Follow NFPA's (National Fire Protection Association) tips on how to prevent a car fire:

 If you notice the following danger signs, take action immediately:

 A well-maintained vehicle is less likely to catch fire.
-Also, to considerably reduce the chances of being involved in auto fire, avoid smoking inside your car.
+Also, to considerably reduce the chances of being involved in an auto fire, avoid smoking inside your car.
 Call our Miami office today for a free case evaluation and for legal representation.

 When malfunctions cause car fires, people may sustain devastating injuries.
 Vehicle collision fires may result in the following severe injuries: